Provable Accelerated Bayesian Optimization with Knowledge Transfer: EXPERIMENTS

 \subsection{Experimental Settings}

 \textbf{Baselines.} We compare DeltaBO with six BO algorithms: GP-EI \citep{jones1998efficient}, GP-PI \citep{kushner1964differential}, GP-TS \citep{thompson1933likelihood}, GP-UCB \citep{srinivas2010gaussian}, Env-GP, and Diff-GP.
-The first four algorithms are classical BO methods without knowledge transfer, while the last two algorithms focus on BO with knowledge transfer, proposed in \citet{shilton2017regret}. \footnote{We compared against Env-GP and Diff-GP because they are the only GP-UCB-based BO methods with knowledge transfer that come with provable guarantees.}
+The first four algorithms are classical BO methods without knowledge transfer, while the last two focus on BO with knowledge transfer and were proposed in \citet{shilton2017regret}. \footnote{We compared against Env-GP and Diff-GP because they are the only GP-UCB-based BO methods with knowledge transfer that come with provable guarantees.}

-\textbf{Evaluations.} We summarize performance by two metrics, cumulative regret $R_T$ and average cumulative regret $R_T/T$.
-Both metrics are the lower the better and they come with a 95\% confidence interval, calculated as $\pm 1.96 \cdot \nu / \sqrt{n}$, where $\nu$ denotes the empirical standard deviation of metrics across $n$ replications. $n$ is set to 100 for real-world experiments and 30 in synthetic setting.
-Due to page limit, more details of the experiment settings and results in average regrets are deferred to Appendix~\ref{sec:exp-detail}.
+\textbf{Evaluations.} We summarize performance using two metrics, cumulative regret $R_T$ and average cumulative regret $R_T/T$.
+For both metrics, lower is better, and we report 95\% confidence intervals, calculated as $\pm 1.96 \cdot \nu / \sqrt{n}$, where $\nu$ denotes the empirical standard deviation of the metrics across $n$ replications.
+We set $n=100$ for the real-world experiments and $n=30$ in the synthetic setting.
+Due to the page limit, more details on the experimental settings and results for average regret are deferred to Appendix~\ref{sec:exp-detail}.